PabloPonte/gringotts-bank/DOC/GEP-07-Dark-Pacts/GUS-22-Dark-Pact-Parameters.md

 Each Loan Type has the following parameters:
 * **Type Name**: A name to identify the loan type.
 * **Minimum and Maximun Instalments**: Range of instalments quantity.
-* **Minimum and Maximum Loan Amount**: Range of amount to loan.
+* **Minimum and Maximum Loan Amount**: Range of the amount to loan.
 * **APR**: stands for Annual Percentage Rate, is the interest percentage that applies per year.
-* **Origination Fee**: is tha amount to be charged on the loan approval, usually added to the first instalment.
+* **Origination Fee**: is the amount to be charged on the loan approval, usually added to the first instalment.
 Can be expresed as a fixed value or a percentage of the total loan amount.
 * **Age Restriction**: Range of Mage age, to qualify for this type of loan.
 This values are expresed in years.
 * **Minimum Mage Tenerue**: Time since the Mage has been a client, expresed in months.
 * **House Restriction**: Indicates if the loan type is only avaliable for mages that belongs to a certain house.